NVIDIA/aistore/docs/xaction.md

 Response of a query to proxy is a map of daemonID -> target's response.
 If any of targets responded with error status code, the proxy's response will result in the same error response.

-For both (target's and proxy's) requests the following apply:
+### Start & Stop
-- actiontype has to be always specified
+For a successful request, the response only contains the HTTP status code.
+If the request was sent to the proxy and all targets responded with a successful HTTP code, the proxy would respond with the successful HTTP code.
+Response body should be omitted.

-- if xactionname is empty and bucketname is empty, request will be executed on all xactions
+For an unsuccessful request, the target's response contains the error code and error message.
+If the request was sent to proxy and at least one of targets responded with an error code, the proxy will respond with the same error code and error message.

-- if xactionname is empty and bucketname is not empty, request will be executed on all bucket's xactions
+>> As always, `G` above (and throughout this entire README) serves as a placeholder for the _real_ gateway's hostname/IP address and `T` serves for placeholder for target's hostname/IP address.
+More information in [notation section](/docs/http_api.md#notation).

-- if xactionname is name of global xaction, bucketname is disregarded
+The corresponding [RESTful API](/docs/http_api.md) includes support for querying all xactions including global-rebalancing and prefetch operations.

-#### Stats
+### Stats

 Stats request results in list of requested xactions.
-Statistics of each xaction share base format which looks as follow:
+Statistics of each xaction share a common base format which looks as follow:

 ```json
 [
    {